PhonePe/drove-orchestrator/docs/docs/cluster/setup/gateway.md

 4. If some special routing behaviour needs to be implemented in  the template based on some tag metadata of the deployed apps, set the routing_tag option to set the tag name to be used.
 The actual value is derived from app instances and exposed to the template engine as the variable: `RoutingTag`.
 Optional.

     > In this example, the RoutingTag variable will be set to the value specified in the `routing_tag` tag key specified when deploying the Drove Application.
-For example, if we want to expose the app we can set it to `yes`, and filter the VHost to be exposed in NGinx template when `RoutingTag == "yes"`.
+For example, if we want to expose the app we can set it to `yes`, and filter the VHost to be exposed in NGINX template when `RoutingTag == "yes"`.

 5. Drove Gateway/Nixy works on event polling on controller.
 This is the polling interval.
-Especially if number of NGinx nodes is high.
+Especially if number of NGINX nodes is high.
 Default is `2 seconds`.
 Unless cluster is really busy with a high rate of change of containers, this strikes a good balance between apps becoming discoverable vs putting the leader controller under heavy load.

 6. `user` and `pass` are optional params can be used to set basic auth credentials to the calls made to Drove controllers if basic auth is enabled on the cluster.
 Leave empty if no basic auth is required.